Nash Codes for Noisy Channels: Receiver-optimal codes

-The code $c$ with codebook $0,2$ is also seen to be a Nash code with the help of table~(\ref{6codes}) according to the proof of Theorem~\ref{t-global}.
+In Table~\ref{6codes}, the code $c$ with codebook $0,2$ is also seen to be a Nash code with the help of Table~\ref{6codes} according to the proof of Theorem~\ref{t-global}.
 Namely, it suffices to look for profitable sender deviations $c'$ where only one codeword is altered, which would also imply an improvement to the receiver's payoff from $V(c,d)$ to $V(c',d)$, and hence certainly an improvement to his payoff $V(c',d')$ where $d'$ is the best response to~$c'$.
-For the two possible codes $c'$ given by $1,2$ and $0,1$, the receiver payoff $V$ does not improve according to~(\ref{6codes}), so $c$ is a Nash code.
-By this reasoning, any ``locally'' receiver-optimal code, according the following definition, is also a Nash code.
+For the two possible codes $c'$ given by $1,2$ and $0,1$, the receiver payoff $V$ does not improve according to~Table~\ref{6codes}, so $c$ is a Nash code.
+By this reasoning, any ``locally'' receiver-optimal code, according the following definition, is also a Nash code, as stated afterwards in Theorem~\ref{t-opt}.

 \begin{definition} A {\em locally receiver-optimal code} is a code $c$ so that no code $c'$ that differs from $c$ in only a single codeword gives higher expected payoff to the receiver.
-That is, for all $c'$ with $c'(i)\ne c(i)$ for some state~$i$, and $c'(j)=c(j)$ for all $j\ne i$,
+That is, for all $c'$ with $c'(i)\ne c(i)$ for some state~$i$, and $c'(k)=c(k)$ for all $k\ne i$,

 where $d$ is a best response to~$c$ and $d'$ is a best response to~$c'$. \end{definition}

 \begin{theorem} Every locally receiver-optimal code is a Nash code. \end{theorem}

 \begin{proof} Apply the proof of Theorem \ref{t-global} from Step~two onwards. \end{proof}